JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 >
 {style="warning"}

-To enable off-screen rendering, pass the `RenderSettings.SwingGraphics` value when creating a `ComposePanel`:
+To enable off-screen rendering for a specific `ComposePanel`, pass the `RenderSettings.SwingGraphics` value when creating it:

 ```kotlin
 val composePanel = ComposePanel(renderSettings = RenderSettings.SwingGraphics)
+```

+To enable off-screen rendering by default for every `ComposePanel` in your project, use the `compose.swing.render.on.graphics` feature flag:

+* Specify the flag as a command-line JVM argument at startup:

+    ```shell
+    -Dcompose.swing.render.on.graphics=true
+    ```
+* Or pass the flag as an argument to the `System.setProperty()` function at the entry point:

+    ```kotlin
+    fun main() {
+        System.setProperty("compose.swing.render.on.graphics", "true")
+        ...
+    }
     ```

 ### Experimental separate views for popups